High-Dimensional Behaviour of Piecewise Deterministic Monte Carlo

 RHMC (d=2)

-discretized by symplectic integrator
+discretized by a symplectic integrator

-O(d^{1.25}) complexity
+e.g. HMC has O(d^{1.25}) complexity

 BPS with Gaussian speed (d=10^3)

-1.4 Digression: Killer applications of PDMP
+1.4 Digression: Killer Applications of PDMP

 x: CPU time, y: Estimate.(Bouchard-Côté et al., 2018)